pthomaslab/SFABC/README.md

-This repository contains example MATLAB code for the paper **Simulation-free approximate Bayesian Computation**.
+This repository contains example MATLAB code for the paper **Simulation-free approximate Bayesian computation for stochastic reaction networks**.

 The example performs parameter inference for the **steady-state telegraph model** using approximate Bayesian computation (ABC) and simulation-free approximate Bayesian computation (SFABC), both implemented with sequential Monte Carlo (SMC).
 The prior, perturbation kernel, tolerance schedule, and related inference settings are the same as those used in **Fig. 2 E-F and Supplementary Fig. S2** of the paper.